-As explained in Section III.A above, same-sex committed relationships do not differ heterosexual from committed relationships in their essential emotional qualities and their capacity for long-term commitment.
+As explained in Section III.A above, same-sex committed relationships do not differ from heterosexual committed relationships in their essential emotional qualities and their capacity for long-term commitment.
 As explained in Section IV, below, they also do not differ in the context they provide for rearing healthy and well-adjusted children.
-Thus, conclude that the reason for according same-sex relationships a different legal status than heterosexual relationships ultimately the sexual orientation of the individuals in the relationship.
+Thus, amici conclude that the reason for according same-sex relationships